-Child Support Lawyer Colorado Springs
+Child Support Professionals Colorado Springs

 Divorce is one of life’s top ten stressors.
 Add to that the prospect of sharing your children with an absent parent and the stress can become overwhelming.

 Negotiating a child custody agreement is perhaps the most important part of the divorce process for couples with children, so it is important to get it right.
-If you are facing a conflict involving the custody and parenting of your children, the child support & custody lawyers at Marrison Family Law can help.
+If you are facing a conflict involving the custody and parenting of your children, the child support & custody staff at Marrison Family Law can help.

 Marrison Family Law is a dedicated, experienced family law firm in Colorado Springs.
 Our legal team knows how to protect your rights as a parent, as well as the best interests of your children.

 Legal Child Custody Decision-Making in Colorado

 Colorado no longer uses the blanket term “custody.”
 Rather, parental rights are two-fold, meaning there are two distinct decisions that will need to be made regarding child custody; one being “decision making” – formerly “legal custody”, and the other residential responsibilities.